-PRANCING AROUND THE CONTINENT

-We talked about the physical features of the region being dry and landlocked.
+PRANCING AROUND THE CONTINENT We talked about the physical features of the region being dry and landlocked.
 What has this landlocked, dry, arid, short grass steppe meant culturally to this region over the centuries?
 It means that they are not a big agricultural region.
-They are mostly nomadic; that is, they pick up their Yurts (those big white tents that you see) and move on a moment's notice to find better grasslands for their horses.
-Some people native to this region are not sedentary and are noncentralized, consisting mostly of small tribes of folks on the move.
-There have never been huge populations in this region.
+They are mostly nomadic; that is, they pick up their Yurts (those big white tents that you see) and move seasonally to find better grasslands for their horses.
+There are still traditional peeps native to this region are not sedentary and are noncentralized, consisting mostly of small tribes of folks on the move.
 These guys have been forever focused on the horse, not just as a main means of locomotion, but also as a way of life.
 I'm thinking specifically of the Mongols.
-Mongol domination at one point in history is one of the other unifying cultural factors of this entire region.
-The value of the horse in Central Asia can't be understated, especially for this group we call the Mongols.
+Mongol domination at one point in history is one of the other unifying cultural factors of this entire region and the value of the horse in Central Asia can't be understated, especially for this group.

+Central Asia

+CHAPTER TWENTY-TWO

 Uzbeki Zorro!

 The Mongols were the most kick-ass group of horse warriors that the world has ever seen.
-The Plaid Avenger would put money on these guys in today's world.
-Even now they would be a serious bunch of ass-kickers.
 What was so cool about them?
 What did they do that was so unique?